nickfrosty/website_nuxt/content/articles/dev/redirect-http-to-https-force-https-with-htaccess.md

 If you are are trying to force https on WordPress, then you have a few options.
 You can edit the already included **.htaccess** file in your public website directory just like above.
 Simply grab those 2 lines of htaccess config above and place it before all the other RewriteCond/RewriteRule statements, and you are ready to go.

-If you do not feel comfortable editing this file (and that's cool too), there are a couple of free plugins for WordPress that handle this niceley: like [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/) and [WP Force SSL](https://wordpress.org/plugins/wp-force-ssl/).
+If you do not feel comfortable editing this file (and that's cool too), there are a couple of free plugins for WordPress that handle this nicely: like [Really Simple SSL](https://wordpress.org/plugins/really-simple-ssl/) and [WP Force SSL](https://wordpress.org/plugins/wp-force-ssl/).

 ## Force http on localhost (https everywhere else)